A fast tunable driver of light source for the TRIDENT Pathfinder experiment: Design scheme

 The pulsing LED driver employs the capacitor discharging method to generate narrow pulses through a switch.
 A complementary pair regenerative switch~\cite{veledar2005}, originally proposed by J.~S.~Kapustinsky~\cite{kapustinsky1985}, is used in our design to generate nanosecond pulses.
 Due to its advantages of high performance, simplicity, and convenience, it is widely used in calibrations of high energy neutrino telescopes, such as IceCube~\cite{jurkovivc2016} in Antarctica, KM3NeT~\cite{real2019nanobeacon} in the Mediterranean Sea, and the Baikal-GVD~\cite{avrorin2019neutrino} in Lake Baikal.

 The schematic of the Kapustinsky pulser is shown in Figure~\ref{fig:pulser_sch}.
-When the rising edge of the trigger signal passes through capacitor C1 and reaches the emitter of the PNP transistor (BFT92), the emitter voltage rises, causing an increase in the base current of the NPN transistor (BFR92).
+The FPGA in the CLB generates a trigger signal, which is a 50\% duty square wave with an amplitude of 3.3 V. When the rising edge of the trigger signal passes through capacitor C1 and reaches the emitter of the PNP transistor (BFT92), the emitter voltage rises, causing an increase in the base current of the NPN transistor (BFR92).
 The further increase in base current of the NPN transistor increases the base current of the PNP transistor.
 This positive feedback process quickly opens the switch composed of the two transistors.
 The switch turning on provides a low impedance path for C2 to discharge through the LED and create a current pulse.
 An inductor (L1) connected in parallel with the LED is used to reduce the pulse width~\cite{lubsandorzhiev2006}.
 Figure~\ref{fig:LED_pulse} shows a voltage pulse across the LED tested by an oscilloscope.
 The pulse can be separated into three parts.
-Part A corresponds to the generation of the light pulse by the LED.
+Part A corresponds to the generation of the light pulse by the LED, and its typical width is about 3 ns.
 Parts B and C are formed at the resonance of L1 and C2.
 Part B is opposite to the forward voltage of the LED, while part C has a small amplitude, neither of which result in light emission.

 The width of the light pulse, generated by the pulsing LED driver, is dependent on the charge capacitor C2 and the inductor L1.
 The external bias voltage is responsible for charging the storage capacitor C2 and determining the light intensity.
 The performance of the pulsing LED driver has been simulated in the PSpice and the results are displayed in Figure~\ref{fig:LED_L&R}.
 The pulse width is defined as the full width at half maximum (FWHM) of the waveform, while the pulse intensity is given by the integral area enclosed by the waveform and the baseline of the LED open voltage.
 Figure~\ref{fig:LED_1} demonstrates that the bias voltage does not significantly impact the pulse width.
 Figure~\ref{fig:LED_2} illustrates the linear relationship between the light intensity and the bias voltage.
 The relationship between the pulse width and L1 is presented in Figures~\ref{fig:LED_3} and ~\ref{fig:LED_4}, where the pulse width is linearly scaled with respect to $\sqrt{L1C2}$.
 In the T-REX experiment, C2 and L1 are set to 100pF and 100nH respectively to achieve sufficient pulse intensity and a pulse width of $\sim$ 3 ns.